 Finnick and Effie follow closely behind me when we hear a scream.
 I'm caught off guard.
 Not just because of the scream itself, but because of how high-pitched the scream is.
 Only a child could release a scream like that.
 I had thought that all the tributes were older this time around.
 Then I remember the little girl sitting in the cell across from Finnick's.

-Evidently he does too because without hesitation, Finnick tears away from the group, sprinting towards the source of the screams.
+Evidently he does too because without hesitation, Finnick tears away from the group, sprinting toward the source of the screams.
 Effie and I do our best to keep up with him, but Finnick's height gives him the advantage.

 Eventually we arrive just outside the maze of hedges, where we find the small girl curled up on the ground, with her back against a tree.
 Surrounding her are packs of fluffy carnivorous squirrels, which have already begun to swarm.